mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/mbeddr_mpsutil.md

     Some language have dependencies that would also need to be migrated to [mps-extensions](https://jetbrains.github.io/MPS-extensions/).
 Other languages are deemed as not stable or important enough to be migrated.

+!!! warning "I am using some mbeddr languages in my project but some of them are not deployed."

+    There might be some additional plugins that need to be installed:

+    - de.itemis.mps.nativelibs.loader
+    - com.mbeddr.mpsutil.actionsfilter
+    - mbeddr.spawner

+    They can be installed by calling `gradlew.bat install "-PMPS_Installation=<path to MPS>"` from the root folder of the mbeddr.core repository when building from source.
+The actionsfilter plugin is necessary for the actionsfilter language.